On this special day, let´s mention just some female chefs I have had the opportunity to enjoy their food.

-They have different styles, different backgrounds and influences so they offer different gastronomic experiences
+They have different styles, different backgrounds, and influences so they offer different gastronomic experiences

 Monica Galleti.
 Well known for being the judge of Masterchef, she and her husband run Mere, in Bloomsbury.
 It is a cosy and friendly restaurant, the cocktails are lovely and the menu shows the French influence.
 My favourite… difficult to choose but I would say the Cornish cod with black curry, pickled celery, hazelnut dukka and lovage sauce.

 I love her cuisine as it´s honest without presumptuous.
-If you are looking for a Spanish cookbook, Sabor of Nieves Barragán is a “must have”.
+If you are looking for a Spanish cookbook, Sabor of Nieves Barragán is a “must-have”.
 I love her recipes, simple and tasty.
 I come from a region close to hers to what I cook is very similar and use similar recipes too.
 But she always put her personal twist which makes the traditional dishes even better.

-I want to mention María Marte as she is an incredible chef with an incredible story.
+Maria Marte.
+She was the head chef at Club Allard in Madrid and the only woman chef with two Michelin stars in the capital of Spain.
+I want to mention her as she is an incredible chef with an incredible story.
 She is not the head chef of the Club Allard any more but I think she deserves a mention.
-Also it was one of the best meals I ever had.
+Also, it was one of the best meals I ever had.

-- Maria Marte.
-She was the head chef at Club Allard in Madrid and the only woman chef with two Michellin stars in the capital of Spain.
 Her story is fascinating.
 With some experience as a cook at her father’s restaurant, she migrated to Spain and worked as a cleaner in a restaurant and, from there, she became one of the best chefs in the world.
 At the beginning of this year, she decided to go back to her country and start a new project: train the next generation of women chefs in her native Dominican Republic.
 My favourite dish, white asparagus and cucumber soup.